bjmdevelopers/SQLite-Viewer/README.md

 ## Features

 - 🔍 View SQLite database tables and schemas
-- 📝 Run SQL queries directly in the browser
 - 🚀 Powered by WebAssembly (SQLite compiled to WASM)
 - 💾 Works offline after initial load
 - 🆓 100% client-side - no data leaves your computer